Footman: Roles

-The name was applied to a household servant who waited at table and attended, rode on, his employer's coach or carriage in case of untoward incidents.
+The name was applied to a household servant who waited at table and attended, rode on his employer's coach or carriage in case of untoward incidents.
 In many cases, a footman was expected to serve as an armed bodyguard.
 Many were skilled with pistols to defend their employer's coach against highwaymen.

 The first footman was the designation given to the highest-ranking servant of this class in a given household.
 The first footman would serve as deputy butler and act as butler in the latter's absence, although some larger houses also had an under-butler above the first footman.

 In a larger household, various footmen might be assigned specific duties (for which there might be a traditional sequence), such as the silver specialist.
 Usually the footmen performed a range of duties which included serving meals, opening and closing doors, carrying heavy items, or moving furniture for the housemaid to clean behind.
 The footmen might also double as valets, especially for visiting guests.

 Servants

-Male servants were paid more than female servants (because some were expected to support a wife and children) and footmen were something of a luxury and therefore a status symbol even among the servant-employing classes.
-They performed a less essential role than the cook, maid or even butler, and were employed only by the grandest households.
+Male servants were paid more than female servants and footmen were something of a luxury and therefore a status symbol even among the servant-employing classes.
+They performed a less-essential role than the cook, maid or even butler, and were employed only by the grandest households.
 Since a footman was for show as much as for work, his good looks were highly prized, including a tall stature and well-turned legs, shown off by the traditional footman's dress of stockings below knee breeches.
 Footmen were expected to be unmarried and tended to be relatively young; they might, however, progress to other posts, notably that of butler.
 One 19th-century footman, William Tayler, kept a diary which has been published.
 He was, in fact, married, but he kept it secret from his employers and visited his family only on his days off.

 Once a common position in great houses, the footman became much rarer after World War I as fewer households could afford large retinues.
 The role is now virtually a historic one, although servants with this designation are still employed in the British Royal Household, wearing a distinctive scarlet livery on state occasions.